Company G 93rd Indiana Infantry

 If you had a relative serving in the 93rd Indiana Volunteer Infantry, I hope you find this information helpful.

-Videos Showing Indiana Civil War Re-Enactments - Including the Battle of Brice's Crossroads where the 93rd Infantry lost many men
+Video of Indiana Civil War Re-Enactments - the Battle of Brice's Crossroads where the 93rd Infantry lost many men

 Recent Book on The Battle of Brice's Crossroads

 The 93rd Indiana Infantry served around Vicksburg during the siege of that city.